slint-ui/slint/docs/langref/src/concepts/layouting.md

 # Positioning and Layout of Elements

 All visual elements are shown in a window.
-Their position is stored in the `x` and `y` properties as coordinates relative to their parent element.
-The absolute position of an element in a window is calculated by adding the parent's position to the element's position.
+The `x` and `y` properties store the elements coordinates relative to their parent element.
+You calculate the absolute position of an element in a window by adding the parent's position to the element's position.
 If the parent has a grandparent element, then that one is added as well.
 This calculation continues until the top-level element is reached.

-The size of visual elements is stored in the `width` and `height` properties.
+The `width` and `height` properties store the size of visual elements.

-You can create an entire graphical user interface by placing the elements in two different
+You can create an entire graphical user interface by placing the elements in two ways:
-ways:

 * Explicitly - by setting the `x`, `y`, `width`, and `height` properties.
 * Automatically - by using layout elements.

 Explicit placement is great for static scenes with few elements.
-Layouts are suitable for complex user interfaces, because the geometric relationship between the elements is expressed in dedicated layout elements.
-This requires less effort to maintain and helps to create scalable user interfaces.
+Layouts are suitable for complex user interfaces as they handle many elements at one in an automated way.
+Layouts express geometric relationship between elements in dedicated layout elements.

 ## Explicit Placement

-The following example places two rectangles into a window, a blue one and a green one that is a child of the blue:
+The following example places two rectangles into a window, a blue one and a green one.
+The green rectangle is a child of the blue:

 ```slint
 // Explicit positioning